quartiq/miniconf/miniconf/README.md

 [![QUARTIQ Matrix Chat](https://img.shields.io/matrix/quartiq:matrix.org)](https://matrix.to/#/#quartiq:matrix.org)
 [![Continuous Integration](https://github.com/quartiq/miniconf/workflows/Continuous%20Integration/badge.svg)](https://github.com/quartiq/miniconf/actions)

-`miniconf` makes typed Rust data addressable: read a leaf, change it, discover what else is there.
+`miniconf` makes typed Rust data addressable: read a value, change it, discover what else is there.
 Derive one tree and reuse it in a shell, a snapshot, an inspector, or a protocol.

 The core is `no_std` and needs no allocator.
-Serde encodes the leaf values;
+Serde encodes the values;
-Miniconf supplies paths, compact keys, and discovery.
-For whole-value serialization alone, Serde is enough.
+Miniconf selects them by path.

 ## Quick Start